rnajdesign/rnajdesign/README.md

 # 👋 Welcome to My GitHub

-Hi, I'm **Ramin**, a 33-year-old tech enthusiast from **London, Ontario**.
-I'm currently diving deep into the world of web development through a **Web and Development Fundamentals** course.
+Hello, I'm Ramin — a 33-year-old aspiring developer based in London, Ontario.
+I’m currently enrolled in a Web and Development Fundamentals program, where I’m building a strong foundation in modern programming and development practices.

 ## 🌐 About Me

-I'm passionate about computers and technology, and I'm on a journey to turn that passion into real-world development skills.
-This GitHub repository serves as my central hub for all things I'm learning and building.
+I have a deep interest in technology and software development, and I’m committed to transforming that passion into practical, professional skills.
+This GitHub profile serves as a portfolio of my learning journey, where I document the projects I build and the concepts I explore — from front-end development to Java programming.

-## 📚 Current Focus
+## 📚 Core Competencies

-- Web development fundamentals
+- Web development fundamentals (HTML, CSS, JavaScript)
-- HTML, CSS, JavaScript
-- Git and version control
+- Version control with Git
+- Java programming
-- Programming logic and problem solving
+- Problem solving and programming logic

-## 🚀 Goals
+## 🚀 Professional Goals

-- Build real-world web applications
+- Develop real-world, production-ready applications
-- Contribute to open-source projects
+- Contribute meaningfully to open-source projects
-- Grow into a full-stack developer role
+- Evolve into a full-stack developer role
-- Never stop learning!
+- Continuously learn and improve through hands-on experience

-## 🔗 Connect With Me
+## 🔗 Let's Connect

-Feel free to follow along as I grow.
-I welcome feedback, collaboration, and advice from other developers and learners.

----
+I'm always open to collaboration, mentorship, and professional opportunities.
+Feel free to follow my progress or connect with me to share ideas and feedback.

-> _“The expert in anything was once a beginner.”_
+> “The expert in anything was once a beginner.”